mandiant/Azure_Workshop/README.md

 # Azure Red Team Attack and Detect Workshop

-This is a vulnerable-by-design Azure lab containing 2 x attack paths with common misconfigurations.
-These vulnerabilities are intended to represent those found in live production environments and the attack vectors are intended to be as realistic as possible to real Threat Actors TTPs.
-If you would like to see what detections and alerts these attack path vectors are causing, I recommend signing up for a Microsoft E5 trial which has Microsoft Defender for Cloud and Azure AD premium P2 plan.
-Links for signing up to an Azure Developer account can be found in the resources.txt file.
+This is a vulnerable-by-design Azure lab containing 2 attack paths with common misconfigurations.
+These vulnerabilities are intended to represent those found in live production environments, and the attack vectors are intended to be as realistic as possible to real Threat Actors TTPs.
+If you would like to see what detections and alerts these attack path vectors are causing, we recommend signing up for a Microsoft E5 trial which has Microsoft Defender for Cloud and Azure AD Premium P2 plan.
+Links for signing up for an Azure Developer account can be found in the resources.txt file.

 Author - Roxana Kovaci (@RoxanaKovaci)

 ## Requirements

 - Azure tenant
 - Azure CLI
 - Terraform version 1.2.2 or above
 - Azure User with Global Admin role in the AAD tenant
-- add your external IP on lines 248-249 in kc1.tf
+- Add your external IP on lines 248-249 in kc1.tf

 ## Deployment
 ```